Oops..

 Yes, travel insurance is generally required for Schengen visa applications, covering medical expenses and emergencies during your stay.

-No, a tourist visa does not permit you to work in Switzerland.
+No, a tourist visa does not allow you to work in Switzerland.
 You need a specific work visa for employment.

 While it’s not mandatory, having a flight reservation can strengthen your application and demonstrate your travel intentions.

-The Schengen visa allows travel within the Schengen Area, which includes Switzerland.
-If Switzerland is your main destination, you would apply for the visa through Swiss authorities.
+The Schengen visa allows travel within the Schengen Area, which includes the Switzerland.
+If the Switzerland is your main destination, you would apply for the visa through Swiss authorities.

 You can seek help from visa service agencies, immigration lawyers, or directly from the Swiss embassy or consulate.